sfepy/sfepy/doc/users_guide.rst

     :start-after:   .. <Linear Solvers>
     :end-before:    .. </Linear Solvers>

-See :mod:`sfepy.solvers.ls` for all available *Linear* solvers and their options.
+See :mod:`sfepy.solvers.ls` for all available *linear* solvers and their options.

 Eigenvalue Problem Solvers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-TBD: Add some description kind words here...)
+The following eigenvalue problem solvers are available:

 .. include:: solver_table.rst
     :start-after:   .. <Eigen Value Solvers>
     :end-before:    .. </Eigen Value Solvers>

-See :mod:`sfepy.solvers.oseen` for available *Eigen-Value* solvers and their options.
+See :mod:`sfepy.solvers.eigen` for available *eigenvalue problem* solvers and their options.

 Optimization Solvers
 ^^^^^^^^^^^^^^^^^^^^

-TBD: Add some description kind words here...)

-See :mod:`sfepy.solvers.semismooth_newton` for available *Optimization* solvers and their options.
+The following optimization solvers are available:

 .. include:: solver_table.rst
     :start-after:   .. <Optimization Solvers>
     :end-before:    .. </Optimization Solvers>

+See :mod:`sfepy.solvers.optimize` for available *optimization* solvers and their options.

 .. _solving_problems_in_parallel: